fullstackdeveloper010124/school_backend/README.md

 The system includes an admin dashboard with the following capabilities:

 1. View all pending approvals:
-   - New user registrations with "visitor" role awaiting approval
+   - New user registrations awaiting approval
    - Volunteer applications awaiting approval

+2. View all users:
+   - See all registered users and their approval status
+   - Manage user roles and permissions

-2. Approve or reject users:
+3. Approve or reject users:
    - Assign appropriate roles (student, teacher, parent) to visitors
    - Reject and remove inappropriate registrations

-3. Manage volunteers:
+4. Manage volunteers:
    - Approve volunteer applications
    - Reject volunteer applications

-4. Update incident statuses:
+5. Update incident statuses:
    - Change incident status from "Reported" to "In Progress", "Completed", or "Cancelled"

+## User Approval Workflow
+1. Users sign up through the registration form
+2. New users are marked as "pending approval" in the system
+3. Admins review pending users through the admin dashboard
+4. Admins either approve (granting access) or reject (removing) users
+5. Approved users can then log in to the system

 ## Setup
 1. Clone the repository